-Acyl-CoA dehydrogenase, medium chain (MCAD) deficiency is a congenital metabolic disorder of the mitochondrial fatty acid oxidation.
-Fatty acid oxidation, which fuels hepatic ketogenesis, is an essential process of converting certain fats into energy, particularly when carbohydrates are so scarce.
+Acyl-CoA dehydrogenase, medium chain (MCAD) deficiency is a congenital metabolic disorder that affects the mitochondrial fatty acid beta-oxidation pathway.
+Fatty acid oxidation, which fuels hepatic ketogenesis, is an essential process that converts certain fats into energy, particularly when carbohydrates are scarce.
 In hepatic cells, ketogenesis is the major source of energy after the depletion of hepatic glycogen, during prolonged fasting, and periods of high energy demands.
 Several enzymes work in a step-wise fashion during fatty acid oxidation.
-In MCAD deficiency, patients have inadequate levels of an enzyme required for the step that metabolizes a group of fats called medium-chain fatty acids.
+Due to defects in the ACADM gene, patients with MCAD deficiency have inadequate levels of medium-chain acyl-CoA dehydrogenase enzyme required for metabolizing a group of fats called medium-chain fatty acids.
+This results in the accumulation of medium-chain fatty acids in various tissues causing serious complications.

-The disorder begins during infancy or early childhood.
-MCAD deficiency is characterized by the following clinical signs and symptoms: hypoketotic hypoglycemia, vomiting, and lethargy that are triggered by fasting or certain viral infections.
+MCAD deficiency has an early onset and it is characterized by hypoketotic hypoglycemia, vomiting, and lethargy triggered by fasting or certain viral infections.
 In addition, serious complications can also be associated with MCAD deficiency such as seizures, breathing difficulties, liver problems, brain damage, coma, and sudden unexpected death.

 [Al Arrayed SS, Al Jishi E, Abbasi A, Rashed MS, Ozand PT.
 Newborn screening by using mass spectrometry.
 Bahrain Med Bull.
 1999; 21(4)]

 Ramadan et al. (2005) reported the first case of MCAD deficiency from Kuwait.
 The patient was a previously healthy 2-year old Non-Kuwaiti Arab girl, born to consanguineous parents, who was found unarousable one morning.
-At the hospital she was given a Glasgow Coma Scale of six.
-She developed a brief tonic-clonic seizure.
-Blood sugar was found to be 1.1 mmol/L. The child had taken a small meal the previous night, and had ~13.5 hours of fasting.
+At the hospital she was given a Glasgow Coma Scale of six and she developed a brief tonic-clonic seizure.
 Her liver was found to be enlarged and she was hypotonic.
 Urine was found to be negative for ketones, suggesting an inborn error of fatty acid oxidation.
-She was put on an IV bolus of 10% dextrose, followed by a continuous infusion.
-Following this, blood sugar went up to 14.5 mmol/L, although the child remained in a semi-conscious state for almost 7-hours.
-She slowly regained consciousness, and by the next morning was back in her usual state.
 Acylcarnitine results confirmed the diagnosis of MCAD deficiency.
 She was put on a low-fat, high-carb diet, with an instruction to the parents not to let her fast longer than 8-10 hours.
 She was discharged on a daily dose of L-carnitine.
 Upon follow-up, the girl was found to be doing well at the age of 3.5 years, with normal growth, no hepatomegaly, and normal neurodevelopment.
-Her three siblings were checked for MCAD deficiency and were found to be normal.
+Her three siblings were tested for MCAD deficiency and were found to be normal.

 [Ramadan DG, Al-Sharkawy I, Al-Ruqum FA.
 Hypoglycemic coma in a young girl: First case of medium chain acyl coA dehydrogenase (MCAD) deficiency identified in Kuwait.
 Kuwait Med J. 2005; 37(1):50-3.]